 The percentage of families living below poverty on the national level has increased, making the local Hopi poverty rate increase across the reservation.
 Many Hopi are self-employed, earning varying incomes in the local arts, crafts and jewelry business.
 The data on levels of income from the ACS (American Community Survey) source is inconclusive.
-Occasional sales of crafts generate an estimate of \$1.9 million, which is probably not only unreported but also unrecorded as it is used almost immediately to purchase needed items.
+Occasional sales of crafts generate an estimate of \$1.9 million, which is probably not only unreported but also unrecorded as it is used almost immediately to purchase needed items.51

 The 2001 Tribal database shows an average annual on-reservation household income was between \$8,637 to \$15,776.
 Between 11% -13.6 of the households' income exceeds the Housing Urban Development (HUD) standards for poverty.
 By Hopi Health Services (HHS) standards, 61% of the households are below poverty level.
 By HUD standards, another 23% are in the Low and Very Low income categories and 6% are in the moderate category.
-The median family income on the Reservation has increased from \$15,875 in 1999 to as much as \$41,250 in 2007.
-The census reported the median family income for Hopi residents in 2005 as \$15,875 which is less than one-half the median family income for Navajo County, Coconino County, and the state of Arizona.
+52 The median family income on the Reservation has increased from \$15,875 in 1999 to as much as \$41,250 in 2007.
+53 The census reported the median family income for Hopi residents in 2005 as \$15,875, which is less than one-half the median family income for Navajo County, Coconino County, and the state of Arizona.
 In 2005, the median family income for Hopi residents living in Moenkopi was substantially higher (more than double) than on the Reservation; this disparity is because Moenkopi residents have better income opportunities, i.e., working for Peabody Western Coal Company (currently Peabody Energy).
+54

 Expenses such as mortgage payments, rental payments, utility and public service fees are not considered in determining poverty levels.
 Half the households are living in other forms such as rental housing or shelter.
-Of the owner occupied housing, 33.8% have no mortgage payments and only 2.4% are paying more than 30% of their income on mortgage payments.
+Of the owner occupied housing, 33.8%

-&lt;sup>39 2010 Hopi Comprehensive Economic Development Strategy Prepared by The Office of Planning and Evaluation under an award from the U.S. Department of Economic Development Administration Project #07-84-06439.
-Ibid. at pg 10
+51 2010 Hopi Comprehensive Economic Development Strategy Prepared by The Office of Planning and Evaluation under an award from the U.S. Department of Economic Development Administration Project #07-84-06439.

+52Ibid. at pg 10